fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 I have now sorted out the keypad output so that a sequence of keys is shown until # is pressed which clears the line and resets for a new line.

-I want to extend this to store the characters entered so that the string can be sent using the CBUS Long Message code.
+I have extend this to store the characters entered so that the string can be sent using the CBUS Long Message code.

-I will also use a star as a delete character and # to indicate send.
+I have used a star as a delete character and # to indicate send.

+That needs also to be implemented in the display part.

 I have now fitted the unit with an MCP2515 to connect it to CBUS.
 That will make it a different code.

+This code is being developed for the Leamington and Warwick Model Railway Club project, though I will use different hardware for that.